-Prince Edward Island is a camera-ready landmass marked by verdant patchwork fields that stretch out beneath an endless cobalt sky to meet sandy white beaches and the surrounding sea.
+Prince Edward Island is a camera-ready landmass marked by verdant patchwork fields that stretch out beneath an endless cobalt sky to meet white-sand beaches and the surrounding sea.
 But it’s so much more than just another pretty place.
 Like the water temperature in summer, people here are remarkably warm.
 Their heartfelt hospitality and slow-paced lifestyle entice visitors to return year after year.Colonized by France in 1603, Prince Edward Island (or Île Saint-Jean, as it was then called) was handed over to Britain under the Treaty of Paris in 1763.
 Tensions steadily increased as absentee British governors and p… Read More

 As relations between emboldened tenants and their distant landlords continued to worsen, heated talk about uniting with other colonies in British North America began.
 (The Civil War, then raging in the United States, made the idea of forging a peaceable alliance all the more appealing.)
 So in 1864, the Island's capital city hosted the Charlottetown Conference, a milestone in this nation’s history, which ultimately led to the creation of the Dominion of Canada in 1867.